PG1003/bitmap/reference.md

 ## bitmap.color

-A color is a 32 bit value that represents an RGB color model with an alpha.
+A color is a 32 bit value that represents an RGB colorspace with an alpha.
 Each color component is an 8 bit value ranging from 0 up to 255 and is packed as in the table below.

 |Color component | Bit mask|